 Daniel R. Hill, president of Hill Wealth Strategies: LinkedIn

-Many would argue that farming cryptocurrency is very worthwhile, considering you’re earning interest on cryptocurrencies that were just sitting in your wallet in the first place.
+Farming crypto can be very worthwhile, as you’re earning interest on cryptocurrencies that were just sitting in your wallet in the first place.
 Depending on how much you lend or deposit, yield farming can be lucrative.

 Let’s imagine a scenario where Bob wants to yield farm.
 Bob deposits 100 ETH into a decentralized exchange (DEX) liquidity pool.
 He receives liquidity provider tokens (LP tokens) representing his share of the pool.
 If Bob’s deposit is 50% of the pool, he will receive 50% of the fees when traders swap in the pool and pay a fee.